 What Happens Next?

-After successful incorporation, the company will receive a tax registration number.
-This is called the “Numero De Registro” in Spanish.
+After successful incorporation, the company will receive a tax registration number, known as Número de Registre Tributari (NRT).
 The company must start conducting business within 6 months of gaining approval from the authorities, or else, it will be deleted from the company registry.

-Ready to incorporate in Andorra?
 We can help you get your corporation up and running in as little as 4 weeks.
-Consult us now for our company formation services, or to book a consultation, contact us today.
+To know more about our company formation services, or to book a consultation, contact us today.